hermit-os/libhermit/getting-started.md

 ## Building and testing HermitCore as multi-kernel within a virtual machine

-0. Please make sure that you cloned this repository and all its submodules.
+1. Please make sure that you cloned this repository and all its submodules.
-1. To configure the system, run the *configure* script in the directory, which contains this *README*.
+2. To configure the system, run the *configure* script in the directory, which contains this *README*.
    Fine tuning of the installation directories, e.g., with the flag `--prefix` is currently not supported.
    HermitCore, the cross-compiler and the demo applications will be installed in subdirectories of this repository.
    At the end of this *README* in section *Tips* you find hints to enable optimization for the target.
-2. The command `make all` build the Linux kernel, the HermitCore kernel, the cross-compiler, and the demo applications.
+3. The command `make all` build the the HermitCore kernel, the cross-compiler, and the demo applications.
-3. To start a virtual machine and to boot a small Linux version use the command `make qemu`.
+4. To start a virtual machine and to boot a small Linux version use the command `make qemu`.
    Per default, the virtual machine has 10 cores, 2 NUMA nodes, and 8 GiB RAM.
    To increase or to decrease the machine size, the label `qemu` in the Makefile has to be modified accordingly.
-4. Inside the VM runs a small Linux system, which already includes the patches for HermitCore.
+5. Inside the VM runs a small Linux system, which already includes the patches for HermitCore.
    Per NUMA node (= HermitCore isle) there is a directory called `isleX` under `/sys/hermit` , where `X` represents the NUMA node ID.
    The demo applications are located in the directories `/hermit/usr/{tests,benchmarks}`.
    A HermitCore loader is already registered.